 This time also saw the release of Tom's debut single, "Black Coffee".
 Released on Right Track Records and distributed through Universal Music, this too went straight to #1 in the Blues Charts.
 "Black Coffee" is now being played in many high-street shops across the world; From Harrods to Carluccio's, Waterstones, Home Bargains and 950 Caffè Nero stores in 11 countries!

-Tom is delighted to be working on a major project with The Department for International Trade for the UK Pavilion at Expo 2020 in Dubai.
-More to come on this.
+Tom was delighted to be working on a major project with The Department for International Trade for the UK Pavilion and represented the nation, as invited by the UK Government, at Expo 2020 in Dubai.
+Tom performed solo, opening the show, in frontof a 7000 strong audience which included HRH Prince William.

-Tom has performed at festivals worldwide, including: Montreux Jazz (Switzerland), Glastonbury, Dranouter (Belgium), Once In A Blue Moon (Holland), Utcazene (Hungary), Festival Musique (France), Sparoi (Ireland), Blue Balls (Switzerland), Cropredy, Black Deer, Bestival, Boomtown, Cheltenham Jazz, Swanage Blues, Marsden Jazz, HopFest, Harpenden Blues, Dereham Blues and Ilfracombe Blues.
+Tom has performed at festivals worldwide, including: Montreux Jazz (Switzerland), Glastonbury, Hyde Park British Summer Time supporting Pink Floyd (London), Dranouter (Belgium), Once In A Blue Moon (Holland), Utcazene (Hungary), Festival Musique (France), Sparoi (Ireland), Blue Balls (Switzerland), Cropredy, Black Deer, Bestival, Boomtown, Cheltenham Jazz, Swanage Blues, Marsden Jazz, HopFest, Harpenden Blues, Dereham Blues, Ilfracombe Blues and Sicilia Jazz Festival.

-Venue appearances include: Ronnie Scott's Jazz Club, Pizza Express Jazz Club, The 606 Club, The Lowry, The Crazy Coqs, Blackpool Grand Theatre, Matt & Phreds, The Cinnamon Club, Ain't Nothin' But The Blues, Boisdale, Piano Rouge (Krakow), Piano's NYC, Rockwood Music Hall (New York City), Birdland Jazz Club (New York City), Orange Peel Jazz Club (Hong Kong), North Sea Jazz Club (Amsterdam), Club Dauphine (Amsterdam) and many more.
+Venue appearances include: Ronnie Scott's Jazz Club, Dubai Opera House, Real Teatro Santa Cecilia (Sicily), Teatro Verdura (Sicily), Pizza Express Jazz Club, The 606 Club, The Lowry, The Crazy Coqs, Blackpool Grand Theatre, Matt & Phreds, The Cinnamon Club, Ain't Nothin' But The Blues, Boisdale, Piano Rouge (Krakow), Piano's NYC, Rockwood Music Hall (New York City), Birdland Jazz Club (New York City), Orange Peel Jazz Club (Hong Kong), North Sea Jazz Club (Amsterdam), Club Dauphine (Amsterdam) and many more.